 KFIC Invest Company K.S.C.
-(Public) (the "Parent Company") (formerly "Kuwait Finance and Investment Company K.S.C.
-(Public)") is a Kuwaiti Shareholding Company incorporated on 29 March 2000 in accordance with Commercial Companies Law No. 15 of 1960 which was replaced by Law No. 1 of 2016 (New Companies' Law).
+(Public) (the "Parent Company") is a Kuwaiti Shareholding Company incorporated on 29 March 2000 in accordance with Commercial Companies Law No. 15 of 1960 which was replaced by Law No. 1 of 2016 (New Companies' Law).
 The Parent Company is regulated by the Capital Markets Authority (CMA) as an investment company.